Urban Canvas public art program

 – RDBID Executive Director, Judith Veresuk

 Downtown Regina is everyone’s neighbourhood – a valued asset that equally embraces our community and is embraced by our community.
-As we continue to position Regina’s downtown as a unique, attractive and desirable place for visitors, residents, and businesses, we see added value in public art as part of our evolving culture and history, and as a way of strengthening our economy through supporting paid creative work.
+As we continue to position Regina’s downtown as an attractive place for visitors, residents and businesses, we see added value in public art as part of our evolving culture, and as a way of strengthening our economy through supporting paid creative work.

-In partnership with the City of Regina, Regina Downtown Business Improvement District (RDBID) created the Urban Canvas public art program in 2011 to deepen the sense of community in our shared downtown neighbourhood and connect the public to local artists.
-Originally part of Downtown Regina’s response to deter unwanted vandalism, this program has grown to fulfill other valuable functions, adding value and vitality to this dynamic and diverse neighbourhood — at the heart of the city!
-In more recent years of this program, RDBID has installed artwork primarily on alley doors and traffic control boxes.
+In partnership with the City of Regina, Regina Downtown Business Improvement District (RDBID) created the Urban Canvas public art program in 2011 to deepen the sense of community in our downtown neighbourhood and connect the public to local artists.
+Originally part of downtown Regina’s response to unwanted vandalism, this program has grown to fulfill other valuable functions, adding value and vitality to this diverse neighbourhood.
+In more recent years, RDBID has installed artwork primarily on alley doors and traffic control boxes.

 Artwork featured in the Urban Canvas Downtown Regina program is selected by a paid panel of adjudicators representing the local arts community and the City of Regina.
 Adjudicators assess submissions based on their artistic merit, how well they are suited to display on alley doors or traffic control boxes, and how well they reflect Regina’s downtown community.
 Artists selected by the panel receive an honorarium per design, upon delivery of a final print-ready image.